211: First Spaceship on Venus

 Major Matt Mason here.
 We’re bendy and flexible.

 Major Matt Mason was an astronaut action figure introduced in 1966 by Mattel.
 Because its release was coincident with the rise of the American space program, it proved very influential on children, including actor Tom Hanks, who has said he wants to play Mason in a film.
-There was a whole line of Matt Mason toys, including several astronauts (one of them African-American, nearly twenty years before the first actual black American astronaut), a moon base, assorted vehicles, and aliens for them to battle.
+There was a whole line of Matt Mason toys, including several astronauts (one of them Black, nearly twenty years before the first actual Black American astronaut), a moon base, assorted vehicles, and aliens for them to battle.
 When popular interest in the space program dropped dramatically after the first few moon landings, so did Mason’s popularity; he disappeared from toy store shelves by the mid-1970s, but later became a hot collector’s item, selling now for hundreds of dollars.

 Vladimir Lenin (b.
 Vladimir Ilyich Ulyanov, 1870-1924) was a Russian communist who led the 1917 “October Revolution,” overthrowing the czars and establishing the Soviet state.
 He was the leader of the Soviet Union until his death in 1924.
 His waxy corpse is still on display in a tomb in Moscow’s Red Square, at a current cost of about $200,000 per year.